multiplicit-com/Office2KDP/README.md

   - Cover builder and DPI converter
   - Visual overviews for Word layout and cover dimensions

 > Please note this workbook is in '.xlsm' format because it contains VBA macros.
 You may receive security warnings.
-Please run any security checks you feel appropriate before you open this file, especially if it does not come from the official Github repository.
+Please run any security checks you feel appropriate before you open this file, and make sure it comes from the official Github repository.

 ---